blockchainsllc/in3-docs/docs/api-java.md

 ##### getParentHash

 The hash of the parent block.

  > public `String` getParentHash();

 ##### getUncles

-Returns the blockhashes of all uncles blocks.
+Returns the blockhashes of all uncle blocks.

  > public `String []` getUncles();